model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

             | POINTER_OFFSET(LOOP_ENTRY(terminals_ptr)) | 1
 ```
 where `terminals_ptr` are all pointer variables in the scope, and `terminal_int` are all integers variables in the scope.
+For every candidate invariant, `goto-synthesizer` applies it to the GOTO program and runs CBMC to verify the program.
+- If all checks in the program pass, ```goto-synthesizer``` returns it as a solution.
+- If the inductive checks pass but some of the other checks fail, the candidate invariant is inductive.
+We keep it as an inductive invariant clause.
+- If the inductive checks fail, we discard the candidate.
+When the resource limit is reached, ```goto-synthesizer``` returns the conjunction of all inductive clauses as the best-effort-synthesized loop contracts.

 We use the following example to illustrate how the synthesizer works.
 ```rust